 Healthy Software Engineer Guide

 As we all know, Software is eating the world.
 That means that more and more people decide to work as software engineer, QA engineer or product owner.
-The diversity regarding the peoples personalities’, skill-sets’, skin-colors’, sexual orientations’ and genders’ increased dramatically.
+The diversity in character, skill-set, skin-color, sexual orientation and gender increased dramatically.
 The widespread stereotype of the overweight software engineer with glasses, pale skin and no social skills is quickly becoming a thing of the past.

 As cloud computing became ubiquitous, traditional software development processes had to yield to a new way of developing and operating software, called DevOps.
 Although this change in paradigm is generally beneficial, they also lead to increased stress levels as software must be able to run reliably 24x7.
 Simple eCommerce web-shops became as critical to operate as nuclear reactors.